Squash blossoms are the big, satiny yellow or orange, and edible flowers of the pumpkin, squash, and zucchini.

 Squash blossoms—yellow-orange and delightfully bright–are a summer delicacy; they must be picked, cooked, and served on the same day.

 If you have more zucchini or other summer squash than you can eat, store, or give away, pick and serve squash blossoms—they have a subtle squash flavor and will give you a tasty relief from the bounty of summer squash on the vine.

-Choose these blossoms: Zucchini and summer squash flowers are edible as other squash flowers including pumpkin flowers and winter squash blossoms.
+Zucchini and summer squash flowers are edible as are other squash flowers including pumpkin flowers and winter squash blossoms.

-How to sauté blossoms: Heat butter in a pan until it foams then lay each blossom in the butter; sauté on each side for about 2 minutes.
+Heat butter in a pan until it foams then lay each blossom in the butter; sauté on each side for about 2 minutes.
 Drain the sautéed blossoms on a paper towel.
 Now they are ready to serve.
-Serve blossoms on a plate with thin vinaigrette made from balsamic, champagne, red wine, sherry, or white vinegar.
+Serve blossoms on a plate with a thin vinaigrette made from balsamic, champagne, red wine, sherry, or white vinegar.